See and Learn Language and Reading

 The See and Learn Sentences steps teach children to put spoken words together in longer sentences and use grammatical markers, including plurals, personal pronouns, past tenses, conjunctions, prepositions, negatives and question forms.
-These steps also continue to teach children to read sight words and sentences.
+These steps also continue to teach children new vocabulary and to read sight words and sentences.

 Working with other See and Learn programmes

 Moving on to the Reading and Language Intervention for Children with Down Syndrome (RLI)